What makes it tough to get a claim for your rib fractures?

 chest-x-ray-rib-fractures-blunt-chest-wall-injuried-patient X-ray of the chest showed rib fractures post blunt trauma to the chest following a motor vehicle accident.

-3. Complications of Rib Fractures:
+3. Complications of Rib Fractures

 The-picture-depicting-types-of-rib-fractures